 |Bloodthirsty||Increased damage against low-health enemies.||Slaughterstone.
 Acquired from weekly Trial quest reward boxes.||Chance to obtain in weekly Trial quest reward boxes.|

-Materials required for crafting traits on jewelry are obtained by deconstructing, or via specific source as shown on the table above.
-In most cases you will obtain trait materials in raw “Pulverized” form: 10 pulverized materials must be refined at a jewelcrafting table before they can be used.
+Materials required for crafting traits on jewelry are obtained by deconstructing, or via specific sources as shown on the table above.
+In most cases you will obtain trait materials in raw “Pulverized” form: 10 pulverized materials (grains) must be refined into Platings at a jewelcrafting table before they can be used.

 Of course, trait materials can also be purchased from other players.
 New players who are unfamiliar should see our Traits guide for more information.

 Improvement of jewelry via upgrade materials is very important.
 Existing rings and amulets obtained before Summerset can be upgraded as well.
 Legendary quality jewelry was previously obtained in Trials, but jewelcrafting profession enables you to upgrade all existing or newly crafted or dropped items to Legendary quality.

 Jewelcrafting upgrade materials are called Platings (previously Bars).
 One Plating is obtained by refining 10 Plating Grains.
 Grains are acquired via refining Dust (raw JC materials) into Ounces (usable JC materials).
 Confused yet?